Create and Connect a Micronaut Application to an Amazon Web Services RDS MySQL Database

 Open the micronaut-cli.yml file, you can see what features are packaged with the application:

-features: [app-name, data, data-jdbc, flyway, gdk-aws-cloud-app, gdk-aws-database, gdk-bom, gdk-license, graalvm, http-client-test, java, java-application, jdbc-hikari, junit, logback, maven, maven-enforcer-plugin, micronaut-aot, mysql, netty-server, properties, readme, serialization-jackson, shade, test-resources, validation]
+features: [app-name, data, data-jdbc, flyway, gdk-aws-cloud-app, gdk-aws-database, gdk-bom, gdk-license, graalvm, http-client, java, java-application, jdbc-hikari, junit, logback, maven, maven-enforcer-plugin, micronaut-http-validation, mysql, netty-server, properties, readme, serialization-jackson, shade, static-resources, test-resources, validation]

-The datasources are defined in the aws/src/main/resources/application.properties file.
-The GDK Launcher also included and enabled Flyway to perform migrations on the default datasources.
-It uses the Micronaut integration with Flyway that automates schema changes, significantly simplifies schema management tasks, such as migrating, rolling back, and reproducing in multiple environments:
+The GDK Launcher included Flyway for database migrations.
+It uses the Micronaut integration with Flyway that automates schema changes, significantly simplifies schema management tasks, such as migrating, rolling back, and reproducing in multiple environments.
+The GDK Launcher enables Flyway in the aws/src/main/resources/application.properties file and configures it to perform migrations on the default datasources.

 flyway.datasources.default.enabled=true

-Note: Flyway migrations are not compatible with the default automatic schema generation.
-So, in the aws/src/main/resources/application.properties file, either delete the datasources.default.schema-generate=CREATE_DROP line or change that line to datasources.default.schema-generate=NONE to ensure that only Flyway manages your schema.
+Note: Flyway migrations are not compatible with the default automatic schema generation that is configured in aws/src/main/resources/application.properties.
+If schema-generate is active, it will conflict with Flyway.
+So edit aws/src/main/resources/application.properties and either delete the datasources.default.schema-generate=CREATE_DROP line or change that line to datasources.default.schema-generate=NONE to ensure that only Flyway manages your schema.

 Flyway migration is automatically triggered before your application starts.
 Flyway reads migration file(s) in the lib/src/main/resources/db/migration/ directory.
 The migration file with the database schema, lib/src/main/resources/db/migration/V1__schema.sql, was also created for you by the GDK Launcher.